The Key To Communicating Is Understanding What Is Being Said

 Communication Issues By The Receiver

-This can occur when we’re not paying attention, not having the skills to understand the message sent, or we tend to add our own interpretation to the message, one that wasn’t intended by the sender.
+What we tend to do is add our own interpretation to the message, one that wasn’t intended by the sender.

-What we rarely do is pay attention and listen to what someone is saying, this because our busy mind is preparing for a response.
 During this time, the true spirit of the message can be misinterpreted.
 We could easily miss the critical elements of it, resulting in misunderstanding.

 What many also have is a habit of automatically adding things to the message, which forces us to miss or alter what was truly intended.

-There would likely be conflict, this because of misinterpretation by the receiver, along with poor context from the sender.
-This is also common in text and emails if it’s poorly written.
+There would likely be conflict, because of misinterpretation by the receiver, along with poor context from the sender.

 To Communicate Better